sherpa/sherpa/docs/indices.rst

        A community Python library for Astronomy:
        https://www.astropy.org/.

-   ChIPS
-       The Chandra Imaging and Plotting System, ChIPS, is one of the plotting backends supported by Sherpa.
-It is the default choice when using Sherpa as part of :term:`CIAO`.

    CIAO
        The data reduction and analysis provided by the :term:`CXC` for users of the Chandra X-ray telescope.
 Sherpa is provided